Mercosur: Free Trade Agreements with EU and EAEU

 Mercosur and EU leaders in June 2019.
 The European Union–Mercosur Free Trade Agreement would form one of the world's largest free trade areas.

 In late April 2023, newly elected President of Brazil Luiz Inácio Lula da Silva pressed new agreements between Mercosur and the EU to stimulate economic development in South America.
 Previously, EU officials doubted such an agreement, and did not ratify it due to the destruction of rainforest habitat in the Amazon region.
 At the same time, talks between Lula and Chinese leader Xi Jinping had competed with the expected free trade agreement to the European trade zone.
-As talks progressed, other factors came into play, such as the recent visit by Russian foreign minister Sergey Lavrov to the Brazilian nation the same month; the latter is working on the admission of Brazil and Mercosur to the competing Eurasian Economic Union (EAEU).
-Meanwhile, Venezuela that has been shut out of its Mercosur membership in 2016 due to accusations of undemocratic behavior, is attempting to approach the agreement again with a decree to reform the common nomenclature and to revamp its quality standards for export.
+As talks progressed, other factors came into play, such as the recent visit by Russian foreign minister Sergey Lavrov to Brazil the same month; the latter is working on the admission of Brazil and Mercosur to the competing Eurasian Economic Union (EAEU).
+Meanwhile, Venezuela, which was shut out of Mercosur membership in 2016 due to accusations of undemocratic behavior, is attempting to approach the agreement again with a decree to reform the common nomenclature and to revamp its quality standards for export.